xsuite/xsuite/docs/particlesmanip.rst

 and the reference energy and momentum with respect to which the coordinates.
 This can be accomplished using the :meth:`xpart.build_particles` function.

+By default only reference quantities including mass0, q0, p0c, gamma0, etc. are
+taken from the provided reference particle.
+Particles coordinates, instead, are set according to the provided input x, px, y, py, zeta, delta (with zero assumed as default for these variables).
+For example:

 .. literalinclude:: generated_code_snippets/build_particles_set.py
    :language: python